Because faking your own death is not a solution to legally stop paying your student loans.

-If you have a large amount of debt, an LRAP could provide you much-needed relief.
+If you have a large amount of debt, and LRAP could provide you with much-needed relief.
 Check out this LRAP search tool to find a program in your location and career field.

 Just about everything has been gameified these days, it is no surprise that student loan repayments have as well.
 Giving is a web-based game that rewards winners by paying off a portion of their student loan or mortgage debt.

 How the game works is players get two free rounds every 24 hours.
 After that, each play costs $0.50.
 When you join around, you’re assigned to a three-person team and compete in a fast-paced trivia game for points.
 Members of the highest-scoring team are awarded a cash prize.